How ArianeGroup improves simulation credibility with EikoTwin and DIC

 • Confirmation of the agreement between FE mesh and measurement objective, and adaptation of the Region Of Interest;

-• Creation of the test implementation map, to help determine the scaffolding exact sizing.
+• Creation of the test implementation map to help determine the scaffolding’s exact sizing.

-Now we’re able to fully plan where to put the cameras to optimize the measurement result, and it doesn’t take any facility time” continues Nicolas Swiergiel.
-“Being effective on the d-day is mandatory, since schedules are extremely tight.
-We were happy to see the real images look exactly like the virtual ones”.
-In total, using this new solution helped save 4 days of on-site preparation for this test only, compared to the usual installation of 8 cameras, while maximizing the size of the ROI.
+Now we’re able to fully plan where to put the cameras to optimise the measurement result, and it doesn’t take any facility time,” continues Nicolas Swiergiel.
+“Being effective on d-day is mandatory since schedules are extremely tight.
+We were happy to see the first real-life images look exactly like the first virtual reality ones”.
+In total, using this new solution helped save 4 days of on-site preparation for this test only, compared to the usual installation of 8 cameras, while maximising the size of the ROI.

-What ambition does this platform allows to have?
+What ambition does this platform allow you to have?

-This data fusion platform now allows for a more fluid correlation process, which in turns makes it possible to increase the part of development that’s being made based solely on simulation models.
+This data fusion platform now allows for a more systematic review of simulation, and fluid correlation process, which in turn makes it possible to increase the part of development that’s being made based solely on simulation models.
 “What we’re looking for with this project is to increase our confidence in the credibility of simulation models in the long term,” says Nicolas Swiergiel.
-“This will allow us to remove the largest tests from the campaigns, which we’re already trying to do now, to develop faster and to save approximately 25% of costs.
+“This will allow us to remove the largest tests from the campaigns, which we’re already trying to do now, to develop innovative simulations faster and to save approximately 25% of costs.
 The Virtual Testing concept is becoming concrete, and this platform is one of the key elements to achieve that goal”.

 Leave a Comment